knewplay/book-programming-essential/programming-fundamentals/chapter4.md

 6. **Exit Point (*`Launch the rocket`*)**: When 'countdown' hits zero, the loop's work is done, and it's time for the rocket to soar into the skies!

 **Overview:** The countdown starts at 10, and with each passing second, the number decreases by 1.
 Once the countdown reaches 0, the rocket launches!
 In this case, the starting point is `countdown = 10`, the condition to check if is `countdown == 0`, and the update we do is to update `countdown - 1` every passing second.

+## Looping in Pseudocode

+[Section]

+## Nested Loops

+Just as we nest boxes within larger boxes, loops can also be placed inside other loops.
+This is known as nesting.
+It's a powerful technique, especially when you need to handle multi-dimensional tasks.
+But remember, with great power comes great complexity!
+It's crucial to be careful when using nested loops to ensure they all run as expected.

+[provide intuitive example]

 ## Activities